Cosmic Ray Magnetohydrodynamics: A New Two-Moment Framework with Numerical Implementation: Acknowledgements

 \section{Acknowledgements}

 We are especially grateful to Pinghui Huang for sharing his multifluid dust module in \textit{Athena}++ as a template for our implementation.
-We also thank Minghao Guo, Zitao Hu, and Shengtang Wang for their helpful suggestions during the development process, and Xiaochen Sun, Shuzhe Zeng, Suoqing Ji, Philipp Kempski, Chang-Goo Kim, Hanjue Zhu, and Alexander Wagner for valuable scientific discussions and suggestions.
+We also thank Minghao Guo, Zitao Hu, and Shengtang Wang for their helpful suggestions during the development process, and Phil Hopkins, Xiaochen Sun, Shuzhe Zeng, Suoqing Ji, Philipp Kempski, Chang-Goo Kim, Hanjue Zhu, and Alexander Wagner for valuable scientific discussions and suggestions.
+We thank the anonymous referee for thoughtful and constructive comments that helped improve the manuscript.

 This work is supported by the National Science Foundation of China under grant No. 12325304, 12342501, and in part by grant 510940 from the Simons Foundation to ECO.